eniini/libft/README.md

 ## libft
 ### General utility library for 42 School studies
 Gradually rewriting standard C library functions as a study of Unix pipeline and languages' core elements that also doubles as the fundamental toolkit for more complex 42 curriculum projects.
+Includes sublibraries for printf and specialized graphics functions, latter of which is very in-progress.
+The static libraries can be compiled by themselves or packed into one.
 Current version of libft uses headers only for the necessary datatypes, memory management and file I/O.
 Currently includes:

 #### [Array manipulation / examination]